-Against the backdrop of a strong economy and financial ties between China and Malaysia, the Bank is committed to bridge the economy and financial needs of the investors and traders from both countries.
+Against the backdrop of a strong economic and financial ties between China and Malaysia, the Bank is committed to bridge the economic and financial needs of the investors and traders from both countries.
 The Bank would also aim to expand its targeted markets and achieve a leadership position in its niche segment, by leveraging on the Bank's IT infrastructure and multiple distribution networks of ICBC worldwide.

-During the year, with the widened branch network covering the strategic geographical location of Malaysia, the Bank will continue to expand its customer base and enhance its financial products and services to better serve the needs of its customers.
-In addition, the Bank will continue to pursue a series of branding exercise to further promote the wide acceptance of retail financial products in domestic market, while at the same time deepening the relationships with its valued clients and customers.
-The Bank remains committed to its objective of becoming one of the preferred banks in Malaysia.
+Going forward, the Bank continues to expand the customer base and enhances the financial products and services to better serve the needs of its customers.
+In addition, the Bank continues to pursue a series of branding exercise to further promote the wide acceptance of retail financial products in domestic market, while at the same time deepening the relationships with its valued clients and customers.